ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 ### Overall Zabbix

 * `zabbix_web_version`: This is the version of zabbix.
-Default: 4.4, Can be overridden to 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
+Default: 5.0, Can be overridden to 4.4, 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
 Previously the variable `zabbix_version` was used directly but it could cause [some inconvenience](https://github.com/dj-wasabi/ansible-zabbix-agent/pull/303).
 That variable is maintained by retrocompativility.
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_web_package_state`: Default: _present_.
 Can be overridden to "latest" to update packages when needed.
+* `zabbix_web_centos_release`: Default: False.
+When the `centos-release-scl` repository needs to be enabled.
+This is required when using Zabbix 5.0 due to installation of a recent version of `PHP`.

 ### Zabbix Web specific